 | Troubleshooting Portal | KB: Troubleshooting Tips |

-If the issue persists, gather the following and contact support:
+If all steps above have been checked and the issue persists, gather the following from the customer and escalate:

-catalina.out, server.log, etc.hs_err_pid*.logjava -version)Contact: appmanager-support@manageengine.com (for existing customers) or eval-itom@manageengine.com (for trial users) along with the above details for further assistance.
+catalina.out, server.log, or equivalenths_err_pid*.logjava -version output)Contact: appmanager-support@manageengine.com (existing customers) or eval-itom@manageengine.com (trial users) with the above details.